Pages from the book, "The Philosophy and Science of Health"--Dr.

 were successful in saving the life of a fourteen-year-old diabetic girl

-in Toronto General Hospital with injectable insulin.6 Eli Lilly was
+in Toronto General Hospital with injectable insulin.6 Eli Lilly was licensed

-basked in the glory of a job well done.
+in the glory of a job well done.

-It wasn't until 1933 that rumours about a new rogue form of diabetes
+It wasn't until 1933 that rumours about a new rogue form of diabetes surfaced.

-a major epidemic of a disease which looked very much like the diabetes
+of a disease which looked very much like the diabetes of the early 1920s,

-of the early 1920s, only it did not respond to the wonder drug, insulin.
+only it did not respond to the wonder drug, insulin.
+Even worse, sometimes

-Even worse, sometimes insulin treatment killed the patient.
+insulin treatment killed the patient.

 This new disease became known as "insulin-resistant diabetes"